Christmas with Chez Pluie

 Christmas greening of both interiors and exteriors can be achieved using planted Medici urns, planters, baskets, and rustic fruit boxes.
-Leave bare for full green effect or adorn the sprigs with tinsel and decorations!
+Leave bare for a full green effect, or adorn the sprigs with tinsel and decorations!

 Beautiful antique urns are practical alternatives to the traditional Christmas tree stand.
-Authentic urns, like the ones from Castelnaudary (pictured above) are heavy and sturdy and can adapt to holiday-themed use with ease.
+Authentic urns, like the one from Castelnaudary (pictured above), are heavy and sturdy and can adapt to holiday-themed use with ease.

-Above is an elegant decorative urn from Chez Pluie that could be used as the base for a small Christmas tree.
+Above is an elegant decorative urns from Chez Pluie that could be used as the base for a small Christmas tree.